dnp1204/daily-code-challenge/README.md

 ---

-## Problem 253 - PayPal
+## Problem 253 - PayPal [Difficulty: Medium]

-Given a string and a number of lines k, print the string in zigzag form.
-In zigzag, characters are printed out diagonally from top left to bottom right until reaching the kth line, then back up to top right, and so on.
+Given a string and a number of lines `k`, print the string in zigzag form.
+In zigzag, characters are printed out diagonally from top left to bottom right until reaching the `kth` line, then back up to top right, and so on.

-For example, given the sentence "thisisazigzag" and k = 4, you should print:
+For example, given the sentence `"thisisazigzag"` and `k = 4`, you should print:

     t     a     g
      h   s z   a